-Based on our current operating plan, which is subject to change pursuant to our strategic review, we expect our research and development expenditures to increase substantially for the foreseeable future if we continue to invest in research and development activities related to developing our product candidates, including investments in manufacturing, and if we continue to advance our programs and conduct clinical trials.
+Based on our current operating plan, which is subject to change pursuant to our strategic review, we expect our research and development expenditures would increase substantially if we continue to invest in research and development activities related to developing our GB-501 product candidate, and if we continue to advance any of our remaining programs and conduct clinical trials.
 The process of conducting the necessary clinical research to obtain regulatory approval is costly and time-consuming, and the successful development of our product candidates is highly uncertain.

 Because of the numerous risks and uncertainties associated with product development, we cannot determine with certainty the duration and completion costs of the current or future preclinical studies and clinical trials or if, when, or to what extent we will generate revenues from the commercialization and sale of our product candidates or if we even continue to pursue such product development, commercialization or sales.
 We may never succeed in achieving regulatory approval for our product candidates.
-The duration, costs and timing of preclinical studies and clinical trials and development of our product candidates, to the extent we continue to pursue such activities, will depend on a variety of factors, including:
+The duration, costs and timing of preclinical studies and clinical trials and development of our remaining product candidates, to the extent we continue to pursue such activities, will depend on a variety of factors, including:

-- securing funding for GB-102 and GB-401, and the timely execution of resulting development plans, if any; - successful completion of preclinical studies and clinical trials to the satisfaction of the FDA, European Medicines Agency, or EMA or other regulatory authorities; - demonstrating that our product candidates are safe and effective for any of their proposed indications; - acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - maintaining a continued acceptable safety and profile of our products following approval; - obtaining and maintaining coverage and adequate reimbursement from third-party payors;
+- · securing a strategic transaction, or one or more partnerships, to provide funding for the timely execution of further product development; - successful completion of preclinical studies and clinical trials to the satisfaction of the FDA, European Medicines Agency, or EMA or other regulatory authorities; - demonstrating that our product candidates are safe and effective for any of their proposed indications; - acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - maintaining a continued acceptable safety and profile of our products following approval; - obtaining and maintaining coverage and adequate reimbursement from third-party payors; - applying for and receiving marketing approvals from applicable regulatory authorities for our product candidates; - scaling up our manufacturing processes and capabilities to support additional or larger clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval; - developing, validating and maintaining a commercially viable manufacturing process that is compliant with current good manufacturing practices;

-- applying for and receiving marketing approvals from applicable regulatory authorities for our product candidates; - scaling up our manufacturing processes and capabilities to support additional or larger clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval; - developing, validating and maintaining a commercially viable manufacturing process that is compliant with current good manufacturing practices; - developing and expanding our sales, marketing and distribution capabilities and launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; - minimizing and managing any delay or disruption to our ongoing or planned clinical trials, and any adverse impacts to the U.S. and global market for pharmaceutical products, as a result of the current COVID-19 pandemic; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity; - protecting our rights in our intellectual property portfolio; and - the impact of the COVID-19 pandemic and the corresponding responses of businesses and governments.
+- developing and expanding our sales, marketing and distribution capabilities and launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; - minimizing and managing any delay or disruption to our ongoing or planned clinical trials, and any adverse impacts to the U.S. and global market for pharmaceutical products, as a result of the current COVID-19 pandemic; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity; - protecting our rights in our intellectual property portfolio; and - the impact of the COVID-19 pandemic and the corresponding responses of businesses and governments.